swcurran/didwebvh-info/docs/example.md

+!!! note

+    The set of examples here use the older `did:tdw` DID Method name, and v0.4 of the `did:webvh` specification.
+This example will be updated with the new [v0.5 did:webvh specification](https://identity.foundation/didwebvh/next) as soon as the implementations catch up to the specification.

 The following covers the evolution of a `did:tdw` from inception through several versions, showing the DID, DIDDoc, DID Log, and some of the intermediate data structures.